Rules for the GM

 When a player fails a roll, they take damage from the enemy’s counterattack.
 You decide how much damage they’re taking depending on how powerful the enemy attack is, and what makes the most sense in the story.
 Dealing 3VT worth of damage is a good number to default to if you aren’t sure.

-The goal is to make combat feel more like improvising a cool movie fight sequence, as opposed to playing a turn based game like XCom or chess.
+The goal is to make combat feel more like improvising a cool movie fight sequence, as opposed to playing a turn based boardgame.
 Players roleplay through the dangerous, high stakes, interesting challenges.
 They use their creativity to come up with cool solutions, vividly describe what they do, and create awesome, cinematic, movie-like combat scenes that are engaging and don’t take too long.

 Awarding Vitality Tokens